 Kittens and cats living in groups have an assortment of infectious diseases to contend with: upper respiratory infections, coronavirus, coccidia, to name a few.
 Tritrichomonas foetus is yet another infectious organism yielding diarrhea in feline patients, usually with a history of group lifestyle.
 This organism was previously thought to infect only cattle where it causes miscarriage and fertility problems, but recently (in 2003) T. foetus has emerged as an infectious agent for cats.
 Information and recommendations regarding this organism have changed in the last several years and we attempt to provide the most up to date summary of what is known and recommended for prevention and treatment of this infection.

 WHAT IS TRITRICHOMONAS FOETUS ANYWAY?

 The short answer is that this is a single-celled organism.
 The longer version is that this is a flagellate, a single-celled organism possessing lash-like structures, called “flagella,” on its “body” which wave around allowing the organism to move.
-T. foetus is commonly mistaken for Giardia, another parasitic flagellate as they both use flagella to move around and both have pear shaped bodies.
+Under the microscope, T. foetus is commonly mistaken for Giardia, another parasitic flagellate as they both use flagella to move around and both have pear shaped bodies.